Rights of Employees

 Those are just some examples of many different legal claims that fall under the broad category of wrongful discharge.

 In some situations, you can have a claim for wrongful termination if you were forced to resign.
 More specifically, if you were severely harassed or your legal rights were otherwise violated in a way that would cause a reasonable person to feel they had no choice but to resign, then you may have a constructive discharge claim.

 Being wrongfully fired is not the only workplace harm that can be legally actionable.
 Rather, you also could have a legal claim if you were not hired, not promoted, demoted, or harassed for an unlawful reason.
 Additional information is available on our adverse employment actions page.

 There are many different laws that limit the reasons why a company in New Jersey, New York State, or New York City can fire you.
 If you have been fired without any good reason, you should consider meeting with one of our experienced New Jersey wrongful termination attorneys to discuss whether you have a wrongful termination claim.

 Even if you do not have a legal claim, an employment lawyer might be able to help you in other ways, like explaining or improving your severance package or helping you understand your obligations under a non-compete or non-solicitation agreement.

-For more information about wrongful termination or another adverse employment action, or to schedule a consultation to discuss your wrongful termination claim or another employment law problem with one of our attorneys, please contact us online or call us at either (201) 487-2700 or (212) 398-7100.
+For more information, or to schedule a consultation to discuss your claim with one of our New Jersey wrongful discharge lawyers, please feel free to contact us online or call us at (201) 777-2250.